Fentanyl Detox

 Follow-Up Fentanyl Addiction Treatment

-After receiving critical medical care and support during detox, many individuals will continue their recovery by attending rehab, therapy, support groups, or other programs.
+After receiving critical medical care and support during the detox phase, many individuals will continue on their recovery journey by attending rehab, therapy, support groups, or other programs.

 Fentanyl Rehab

 After medically detoxing off fentanyl, many patients may opt to join an addiction treatment program.
-Attending a treatment program is highly recommended for individuals with a substance use disorder, but it can also benefit anyone who abused fentanyl.
+Attending a fentanyl rehab program is highly recommended for individuals with a substance use disorder, but it can also be beneficial for anyone who abused fentanyl.

 Inpatient rehab programs offer therapy and additional medical care in a stable, supportive environment, while outpatient programs tend to provide similar therapies but with a lesser time commitment.